jmettraux/aac_magic/src/_descriptions_in.md

 The ball might be quite smaller than the form of the thread it reveals.
 Blind man and elephant situation.

+## Quartz Flail

+Should the flail threads collide with any other thread weave, the flail might unweave the target.
+The successful spellcasting score + the WP against an INT / Magic skill roll for the original caster (GM, please use 13 by default).

+The flail only collides once.

+An unlucky weaver might flail uselessly at nothing, wasting WPs.

 ## Quartz Pole

 The pole is woven in the caster's hands, it can be used to probe for threads.
 It feels like holding a bamboo pole.